 e.
 Each resident is required to give at least one public talk or event.
 What would you share with the community in St. Petersburg?
 Do you have any plans to collaborate with local arts professionals?
 How do you plan to engage with the local arts community?
 (300 words maximum)

-3. A résumé or Curriculum Vitae (500 words maximum) typed in the application.
+3. A résumé or Curriculum Vitae (only one-page PDF file).

 4. A letter of recommendation (only one-page PDF file) from a colleague or supervisor that explains how a residency will benefit you professionally and why it is an important endeavor at this time in your career.